jake-knerr/chess/README.md

 }

 /*
-  preferred - animation has the same name and defined before class that uses it
+  preferred - animation has the same name and defined after the class that uses it
 */
 .-btn-spinning {